Patent Search Services

 Note: All prior art search patent services at Carson Patents include keyword and classification type search results.
 All searches where images or drawings are available also include image type search results.

 Important TIP.
 Proper searching greatly enhances good patent specification writing.
 Searching also guides writing claims to improve the protection they provide for your invention.
 Proper searching can reduce or eliminate potential rejections and objections.
 Thus, it can save you money.

 What is a Novelty or Patentability Evaluation?

 A novelty or patentability evaluation patent service is best done before the inventor files a patent application.
 Carson Patents always starts with a professional search and patentability evaluation before proceeding to write an application.
 If the invention is not patentable, we do not proceed to writing a patent application.
-Contact us to start the steps to patent.
+Contact us to start the steps to patent your invention or idea.